Veluaravind/API-documentation/Bailey-the-dog-API.md

 ## Best practices

 - Do not expose your API key (if you are using one) in frontend code or public repositories.
+- Ensure that you specify correct password for authentication.
 - Cache responses where possible to reduce API calls.
 - Monitor rate limits to avoid disruptions.
 - Use HTTPS to ensure secure communication.